 For students who are returning to campus for the spring after being on a leave or Spring Admits, you are not eligible to move in early.
-You should plan to arrive on Sunday, January 21, 2018 when the residence halls open for all students.
+You should plan to arrive when the residence halls open for all students.
 Housing requests are processed during the first week of January.
-Your housing assignment will not be confirmed to allow you to move into your Spring room assignment prior to January 21st.
+Your housing assignment will not be confirmed to allow you to move into your Spring room assignment early.
 You may stay on campus as a guest of another Mount Holyoke Student but you will not have access to the residence halls or meals.
-We need your contact information in case of an emergency, please email it to firstname.lastname@example.org.
+We need your contact information in case of an emergency, please email it to email@example.com.

 What is different during Intersession?

 There are limited services on campus.
 Your Community Advisor and Senior Community Advisor are not on duty, some campus services are limited and classes are not in session.
-Meal service is reduced to certain dining halls to increase efficiency, so make sure you check the Dining Services schedule for what is open during Intersession.
+Meal service is reduced to certain hours.
 Students are expected to continue to adhere to College policies.
 This is especially true of the guest, noise, alcohol, and drug policies.

 Help!
 My question isn’t answered here!